Quick Stats

 Overview

 Founded in 1976 by Sarah Pillsbury, Larry Janss, Win McCormack, and Anne Mendel, Liberty Hill Foundation is a public foundation serving as a laboratory for social change philanthropy.
-With a nearly 50-year history, the foundation leverages the power of community organizers, donor activists, and allies to advance social justice through strategic investment in grants, leadership training, and campaigns.
-In 2024, Liberty Hill distributed 159 program grants totaling $6.83 million, while donor-advised funds made an additional 591 grants totaling $5.76 million.
+With a nearly 50-year history, the foundation leverages the power of community organisers, donor activists, and allies to advance social justice through strategic investment in grants, leadership training, and campaigns.
+In 2024, Liberty Hill distributed 159 programme grants totalling $6.83 million, while donor-advised funds made an additional 591 grants totalling $5.76 million.
 The foundation raised more than $2.5 million in individual contributions and over $11 million from foundations and corporations.
 Liberty Hill is distinguished by its commitment to participatory grantmaking, where most funding decisions are shaped by community members through the Community Funding Board or coalitions of activists working together to advance strategic initiatives.

 Funding Priorities